All Episodes

 My biggest problem with it was Joe Biden's solution that he offered during the State of the Union, which was we need to increase drug detection machines and computer systems at airports and train stations.

-Especially when our government knows that Chinese fentanyl comes in through our country, not by air or sea, but through the their partnership with the Mexican drug cartels and the kingpin south of the border.
+That, in my opinion, Jan, is not how you combat narco-trafficking, especially when our government knows that Chinese fentanyl comes in through our country, not by air or sea, but through their partnership with the Mexican drug cartels and the kingpins south of the border.

-So there has to be a two-phased approach, like we did in the Trump administration.
+So there has to be a two-phased approach like we did in the Trump administration.

 What we did there was there was an economic approach against the CCP by levying tariffs across the board to many companies and individuals affiliated with the CCP that hamstrung their economy and forced the Chinese Communist Party to the table to address concerns such as fentanyl.